Health Office Administration

 Continuing education courses in such areas as provincial billing, pharmacology and diagnostic tests are available at many community colleges.

-A recent articulation agreement with Athabasca University offers the graduate of this program a block of 45 out of 90 credits towards a post-diploma degree in Health Administration.
+Athabasca University offers graduates a block of 45 out of 90 credits towards a post-diploma degree in Health Administration.
 This degree is completed by distance education.

 100% of 2011-2012 graduates found employment within 6 months of graduation.
 Their average starting salary was $36,615.